-WALT: Start taking part in some group activities which we make up for ourselves, or in teams.
+WALT: Start taking part in some group activities which they make up for themselves, or in teams.

-WALT: Match our developing physical skills to tasks and activities in the setting.
-For example, we decide whether to crawl, walk or run across a plank, depending on its length and width.
+WALT: Match their developing physical skills to tasks and activities in the setting.
+For example, they decide whether to crawl, walk or run across a plank, depending on its length and width.

-WALT: Choose the right resources to carry out our own plan.
+WALT: Choose the right resources to carry out their own plan.
 For example, choosing a spade to enlarge a small hole they dug with a trowel.

-WALT: Collaborate with others to manage large items WATT: Use a comfortable grip with good control when holding pens and pencils.
+WALT: Collaborate with others to manage large items Use a comfortable grip with good control when holding pens and pencils.